 - f.
 Patio Covers.
 Support structure for patio covers (i.e., columns, beams and lintels) attached to single-family dwellings may extend into a required rear setback, to within 10 FT of the rear property line, to within 5 FT of an interior property line and to within 5 FT of a street side property line. - g.
 Signs.
 Signs allowed pursuant to Division 8.1 (Sign Regulations) of this Development Code may encroach into a required front or street side setback area, or rear setback area of a through-lot. - h.
 Single-Story Additions to Single-Family Dwellings.
 Single-story additions to single-family dwellings may extend into a required rear setback to within 10 FT of the rear property line, provided the building addition does not occupy more than 25 percent of the required rear setback area. - i.
 Stairwells and Balconies.
 Open, unenclosed stairways and balconies, which are not covered by a roof or canopy, may extend a maximum of 4 FT into a required setback area; however, in no case shall the side setback be reduced to less than 2.5 FT. - j.
 Walls, Fences, and Obstructions.
-Walls, fences, and obstructions may be permitted within required setback areas pursuant to the provisions of Division 6.02 (Fences, Walls and Obstructions) of this Chapter.

-E. Open Space Requirements for Single-Family Small Lot Subdivisions, and Multiple-Family and Mixed-Use Development Projects.

-- 1. It is the intent of this section to ensure sufficient open space areas for the active enjoyment of recreational activities by residents and guests of single-family small lot and cluster development projects, and multiple-family and the residential portion of mixed-use development projects.
+Walls, fences, and obstructions may be permitted within required setback areas pursuant to the provisions of Division 6.02 (Fences, Walls and Obstructions) of this Chapter. - k.
+Utility and Storage Closets.
+Utility and storage closets may extend a maximum of 2 FT into a required rear or side setback area.
+In no case, however, shall the setback be reduced to less than 3 FT. - E. Open Space Requirements for Small Lot Traditional and Alley-Loaded Development Projects, Cluster Single-Family Development Projects, and Multiple-Family and Mixed-Use Development Projects. - 1.
+It is the intent of this section to ensure sufficient open space areas for the active enjoyment of recreational activities by residents and guests of small lot single-family and cluster development projects, and multiple-family and the residential portion of mixed-use development projects.
 In this regard, active open space elements shall be of sufficient size and location, and easily accessible to each dwelling unit. - 2.
 Active open space areas that feature recreational amenities, such as pools, spas, court activities, etc., shall be placed and managed so as not to infringe upon the peacefulness of any neighboring traditional single-family development.
 The following open space areas shall contribute to the open space requirements for single-family small lot and cluster development projects, and multiple-family and the residential portion of mixed-use development projects: - a.
-Minimum Open Space Requirements. - (1) Small Lot Single-Family Subdivisions-A minimum of 20 percent of the project area shall be devoted to open space area (private and common area), and shall include common recreation amenities and facilities provided pursuant to Paragraph E.2.c (Active Open Space Area) of this Section.
+Minimum Open Space Requirements. - Cluster Single-Family Development Projects.-Small lot traditional, small lot alley-loaded, and cluster single-family development projects, which consist of more than 3 dwellings, shall devote a minimum of 20 percent of the project site to open space (private and common area), and shall include common recreation amenities and facilities pursuant to Paragraph E.2.c (Common Active Open Space Area) et seq., of this Section.